iQuerz/Raven/README.md

 # Raven
-just a couple of friends minding their own business
+just a couple of friends minding their own business and having fun